-- 1. This Regulation shall apply only to legal proceedings instituted, to authentic instruments formally drawn up or registered and to court settlements approved or concluded on or after the date of its application, subject to paragraphs 2 and 3 - 2.
+- 1. This Regulation shall apply only to legal proceedings instituted, to authentic instruments formally drawn up or registered and to court settlements approved or concluded on or after the date of its application subject to paragraphs 2 and 3. - 2.
 However, if the proceedings in the Member State of origin were instituted before the date of application of this Regulation, decisions given after that date shall be recognised and enforced in accordance with Chapter IV as long as the rules of jurisdiction applied comply with those set out in Chapter II. - 3.
-Chapter III shall apply only to partners who register their partnership or who specify the law applicable to the property consequences of their registered partnership after the date of application of this Regulation.
+Chapter III shall apply only to spouses who marry or who specify the law applicable to the matrimonial property regime after the date of application of this Regulation.